HWeber-tech/emp_proving_ground_v1/docs/runbooks/data_foundation.md

 repeatable workflow for onboarding new venues or data vendors without drifting from the encyclopedia baseline.

+## Data Lineage & SLA Source of Truth

+Regulated deployments require auditable lineage of every dataset consumed by strategies and risk controls.
+Generate the authoritative markdown snapshot via `python scripts/generate_data_lineage.py`.
+The script populates `docs/deployment/data_lineage.md` with freshness, completeness, and retention expectations for each layer of the ingestion stack so operational reviews can reference a single, version-controlled document.

 ## Encyclopedia Cross-References

 The EMP Encyclopedia outlines which data vendors underpin the free Tier-0